djparentx/dArkOSen-R36S/BETA/README.md

 			clock-latency-ns = <0x9c40>;
 		};

-- and the following to GPU vlaues:
+- and the following to GPU OPP vlaues:

 		opp-600000000 {
 			opp-microvolt = <0x115b5c>;